rFronteddu/java_experiments/README.md

 1) Upon creating the object, an algorithm and the number of elements will be requested.
 2) After that, an user can enter pair of connected values.
 If there is not already a path between them the system will print give notice on the debug terminal.

-This test shows 3 implementations of UNION FIND:
+This test has the following implementations of Union Find:
 1) __QUICK FIND__: Quick find is an eager algorithm that works by having elements that are connected having the same connection ID.
 2) __QUICK UNION__: Quick Union is an algorithm that works by having elements that are connected having the same root connection ID.
 3) __WEIGHTED QUICK UNION__: Like quick union but forces copy of tree from smaller to bigger